-There was a wide range of reference sourced material used in the preparation of this plan, including the Monaghan County Council Development Plan 2019-2025, River Basin Management Plan for Ireland 2018-2021, Connacht-Ulster Regional Waste Management Plan 2015-2021, Monaghan County Council Corporate Plan 2014-2019, National Adaptation Framework- Planning for a Climate Resilient Ireland 2018, Local Authority Adaptation Strategy

-Development Guidelines December 2018, Met Eireann website, and the Climate Ireland website.
+There was a wide range of reference sourced material used in the preparation of this plan, including the Monaghan County Council Development Plan 2019-2025, River Basin Management Plan for Ireland 2018-2021, Connacht-Ulster Regional Waste Management Plan 2015-2021, Monaghan County Council Corporate Plan 2014-2019, National Adaptation Framework- Planning for a Climate Resilient Ireland 2018, Local Authority Adaptation Strategy Development Guidelines December 2018, Met Eireann website, and the Climate Ireland website.

-The public consultation period for the plan was held during April and May 2019.
-The draft plan was brought before the Monaghan County Council Environment Strategic Policy Committee on 28th/March 2019 and to the Corporate Policy Group meeting on April 16th^h2019.
-Following this the draft plan was then brought before the full council on May 13th.
-Consultation with prescribed environmental authorities for the purposes of Strategic Environmental Assessment was undertaken in accordance with the provisions of the European Communities (Environmental Assessment of Certain Plans and Programmes) Regulations 2004 (S.I.
+A pre-draft strategy was brought before the Monaghan County Council Environment Strategic Policy Committee on 28th March 2019 and to the Corporate Policy Group meeting on April 16th 2019.
+Following this, the pre-draft strategy was then brought before the full council on May 13th.
+Consultation with prescribed environmental authorities for the purposes of Strategic Environmental Assessment took place from April 17th to May 20th 2019, undertaken in accordance with the provisions of the European Communities (Environmental Assessment of Certain Plans and Programmes) Regulations 2004 (S.I.
 435 of 2004 as amended by S.I.
 200 of 2011).
-Update this section following completion of the public consultation phase
+Public consultation on the draft strategy took place from May 27th to June 26th 2019.
+Following public consultation a Chief Executives report on the submissions received was prepared and the draft strategy was revised and sent for final Appropriate Assessment and Strategic Assessment Screening on July 16th.
+The Climate Change Adaptation Strategy was then brought for consideration to the August 2019 Corporate Policy Group Meeting and adopted at the September 2019 meeting of Monaghan County Council.

-1.12 Environmental Assessment:
+1.13 Environmental Assessment: